 Tips and Variations for Pesarattu Dosa recipe:

-1. For crispier dosas, add the little water to the batter.
+1. For crispier dosas, add a little water to the batter.
 2. Chopped onions are optional.
 If you love onion-like, then be generous in adding them to the dish.
 3. For variations, you can also add chopped veggies like carrot, mushrooms, etc.